-The Grease Trapper ESP PCU will be supplied with a detergent tank, detergent control cabinet, wash inlet manifold, solenoid valves, and connection headers on each module.
+The Grease Trapper ESP PCU will be supplied with a detergent tank and pump and connection headers on each module.
+All other plumbing components and piping will be provided by others.
 Follow all applicable plumbing codes and best practices when installing system.